Australia-UK FTA a boost to farmers

 “In the 1950s, the UK was one of Australia’s steadfast export customers,” he says.
 “A lot has changed since then, and we have responded to strong demand in markets closer to home.

-“While our ability to service the UK market has previously been constrained by a highly restrictive UK [and prior to 2021, European Union] import regime, the Australia-UK FTA will facilitate an easier response to UK consumers seeking to ‘buy Aussie’.”
+“Our ability to service the UK market has previously been constrained by a highly restrictive UK [and prior to 2021, European Union] import regime.
+The Australia-UK FTA will facilitate an easier response to UK consumers seeking to ‘buy Aussie’.”

-The Ricegrowers Association of Australia (RGA) is “very pleased” with the new agreement.
-As one of the world’s most important basic food staples, rice is critical to the security of many nations and has therefore been one of the most highly protected agricultural commodities internationally.
-The Australian rice industry has been forced to compete against subsidised product from other key exporting countries and, in the past, rice has been omitted from Australian Free Trade Agreement negotiations on many occasions.
+The Ricegrowers Association of Australia (RGA) is “very pleased” with the Australia-UK FTA.
+As one of the world’s most important basic food staples, rice is critical to the security of many nations.
+Internationally, it is one of the most protected agricultural commodities.
+The Australian rice industry must compete against heavily subsidised foreign products.
+Rice has also been omitted from Australian FTA negotiations on numerous occasions.

 “This will see Australian farmers receive a significant boost through greater access to the UK market,” the RGA said in a statement.
-“A strong Australian rice industry delivers up to $400 million to our economy and is integral to the survival of many rural communities.”
+“A strong Australian rice industry delivers up to $400 million to our economy.
+It is integral to the survival of many rural communities.”

 One downside is the proposed removal of the regional work requirement for UK backpackers to extend their stay in Australia.
-In the wake of these changes, the NFF has cautioned the government that action on an agriculture visa can no longer be delayed.
+Due to these changes, the NFF has cautioned the government that it cannot delay action on agriculture visas any longer.